cjerdonek/open-rcv/docs/contributing.md

 The `[dev]` portion of the command means to install the `extras_require` dependencies specified in [`setup.py`](setup.py) and with key `dev`.
 These are the development-only dependencies.

+### Pandoc

+Pandoc is a command-line tool for converting text files to and from different formats (e.g. markdown, html, and rst).

+It is needed more for [releasing][openrcv-releasing], but in certain situations may be useful for other contributors (e.g. previewing documentation locally).

+To install pandoc, follow the instructions on [pandoc's home page][pandoc].

 ### TextMate